 Focused Ultrasound Therapy

-Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with Dercum’s disease which is also known as “Adiposis Dolorosa” which translates to “painful fat”.
+Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with disc degeneration.
 This novel technology focuses beams of ultrasound energy precisely and accurately on targets deep in the body without damaging surrounding normal tissue.
 Where the beams converge, the ultrasound produces precise ablation (thermal destruction of tissue) enabling the nerves causing pain from disc degeneration to be diminished without surgery.
 There may be other causes for disc degeneration, as it is often a combination of factors that results in various symptoms.
 While there has been preliminary investigation of focused ultrasound to treat the aberrant discs, more recent work has been on treating the arthritis of the facet joint.
 See “Back Pain” for added discussion on this topic.

-The primary options for treatment of Dercum’s disease include pain medication and invasive surgery.
+The primary options for treatment of disc degeneration include medication and invasive surgery.

 For certain patients, focused ultrasound could provide a noninvasive alternative to surgery with less risk of complications and lower cost.